How to Avoid 4 Common Cloud Migration Pitfalls

 A transition to the cloud can offer a wide range of benefits to most businesses.
 But, as with adopting any new system, you’ll need to be aware of challenges to ensure your move succeeds.
 Once you understand the root of the most common cloud migration pitfalls, you can take steps to avoid them.

-This post will examine a few cloud migration pitfalls, what causes them, and how to mitigate their threat to your transition.
+This post will examine a few cloud migration pitfalls, their causes, and how to mitigate their threat to your transition.

 4 Common Cloud Migration Pitfalls